 Short-term effects on beauty commerce

 In beauty one clear winner in short-term will be the ones keeping their doors open (not because they just decide to but because people need their other-than-beauty services), especially meaning pharmacies, grocery stores and similar everyday-essential stores.
-The only thing you might be doing in coming months in terms of physical shopping is groceries and pharmacies.
-With the only outside-home visit, picking the much needed skincare product or an eyeshadow to impress some co-workers & customers over the video conference will be something that will surely boost the sales of these types of companies.
-Some cosmetics categories will surely hurt but I would predict that companies like CVS and similar will see some boost in their skincare sales and similar categories.
+The only thing you might be doing in the coming months in terms of physical shopping is groceries and pharmacies.
+With the only outside-home visit, picking the much-needed skincare product or eyeshadow to impress some co-workers & customers over the video conference will be something that will surely boost the sales of these types of companies.
+Some cosmetics categories will surely hurt, but I would predict that companies like CVS and similar will see some boost in their skincare sales and similar categories.
 What do you think?

 Predictions for long-term

-The foot-traffic to retail stores has been in decline overall for a decade and even if things would turn to better soon, just a couple of months wont' be enough to return the trust of the consumers and 2020 will most likely be known as an all-time-low in terms of store traffic across the whole world.
+The foot-traffic to retail stores has been in decline overall for a decade, and even if things would turn to better soon, just a couple of months won't be enough to return the trust of the consumers, and 2020 will most likely be known as an all-time low in terms of store traffic across the whole world.

 If beauty in-store retail stores still today account for 90% of the beauty commerce, my prediction is that this will forever change.
-The ratio surely won't be 50-50 in long-run but more close to 20% online than the current figures.
+The ratio surely won't be 50-50 in the long-run but more close to 20% online than the current figures.